kirilliliych/DemoInt/README.md

 # DemoInt(Tracked copy/move semantics)

-This program is devoted to the topic of copy/move semantics.
+This repository is devoted to the topic of copy/move semantics.

 ***
 ## Brief introduction